Part 5 of the overview of the Exodus (ch. 25-31).

 Aaron and his sons are to be consecrated with anointing oil by Moses, while clothed with these garments.
 The consecration ceremony is to proceed as follows.
 They need to get a young bull and two rams with no defects.
 Then make loaves of bread, thin cakes mixed with olive oil, and wafers spread with oil.
 All from wheat flour with no yeast, and then placed into a basket and brought to the Tabernacle entrance along with the animals.

 Aaron is to present himself at the entrance of the Tabernacle, wash up with water, and put on the holy garments of the high priest.
-Then anointing oil is to be poured over his head.
-Then his sons are the be dressed in their tunics, sashes, and turbans, and presented at the Tabernacle entrance.
-Then they too will be anointed into the priesthood forever.
+Then, the anointing oil is to be poured over his head.
+Then his sons are to be dressed in their tunics, sashes, and turbans and presented at the entrance of the Tabernacle.
+Then they, too, will be anointed into the priesthood forever.

 Aaron and his sons will put their hands on one of the rams and slaughter it at the entrance as a burnt offering.
 Then Moses will splatter its blood against all sides of the altar.
 Then they will cut it into pieces and wash the internal organs and the legs.
 All the parts of the body are to be burned up together completely on the altar.

 Aaron and his sons will take the last ram and lay their hands on its head.
 This ram is an ordination offering.
 Moses is to slaughter it and put some of its blood on the right ear lobes, right thumbs, and right big toes.
 Then the rest of the blood is to be splattered against all sides of the altar.
 Moses has to take some of the blood on the altar and mix it with anointing oil and splash it on Aaron and his sons.
 At this point, their garments will be set apart as holy.
 Afterward, they are to gather the fat of the ram (including the fat of the broad tail, around the internal organs, the long lobe of the liver, and the two kidneys and their fat, along with the right thigh) along with, one round loaf of bread, one thin cake mixed with olive oil, and one wafer from the basket of bread.
-Aaron and his sons are to wave the bread and the meat in God’s presence.
+Aaron and his sons are to wave the bread and the meat in the presence of God.
 Then Moses is to burn the bread and meat on the altar with the burnt offering.
-Aaron is to take the right breast of the ordination ram and lift it up, and it is to be kept as Moses’ special portion.
+Aaron is to take the right breast of the ordination ram and lift it, and it is to be kept as Moses’ special portion.
 Other portions of the ordination ram will be set aside for Aaron and his sons.
-In the future, whenever the Israelites lift up a peace offering, a portion of it must be set aside for Aaron and his descendants.
+In the future, whenever the Israelites give peace offerings, a portion of them must be set aside for Aaron and his descendants.
 This is their permanent right, and it is a sacred offering from the Israelites to their God.

-The daily sacrifices are to be as follows, two lambs that are a year old, one in the morning and one in the evening.
-With each lamb, they are to offer two quarts of choice flour mixed, one quart of pure olive oil, and one quart of wine as a liquid offering.
+The daily sacrifices are to be as follows: two lambs that are a year old, one in the morning and one in the evening.
+With each lamb, they are to offer two quarts of a mixture of choice flour, one quart of pure olive oil, and one quart of wine as a liquid offering.
 These are burnt offerings to be made each day for future generations.
 As they are made daily, God will speak with Moses and the Israelites at the entrance to the Tabernacle.
 God’s presence will consecrate the Tabernacle and Aaron and his sons.
-Then God will live among the people of Israel in his own tent, and they will know that he alone is their God.
+Then God will live among the people of Israel in his tent, and they will know that he alone is their God.

 Exodus Chapter 30:

 The incense altar will be 46 cm square and 92 cm high, made of acacia wood, and will have four horns cut into the top corners.
 The entire thing will be overlaid in gold, with gold molding around the top.
 The golden incense altar will be placed in the Holy Place just in front of the curtain to the Most Holy Place.
-Two gold rings will be attached to each side of the altar, these rings are for the two carrying poles, which are made of acacia wood overlaid in gold.
-Every morning when Aaron maintains the lamps, and evening when he lights the lamps, he must burn fragrant incense on the altar.
-This is a continuous law for all generations.
+Two gold rings will be attached to each side of the altar; these rings are for the two carrying poles, which are made of acacia wood overlaid in gold.
+Every morning when Aaron maintains the lamps, and every evening when he lights the lamps, he must burn fragrant incense on the altar.
+This is a universal law that applies to all generations.
 No unholy incense goes on this altar, nor any burnt, grain, or liquid offerings.
-Once a year Aaron will purify the incense altar with the blood of the purification offering.
+Once a year, Aaron will purify the incense altar with the blood of the purification offering.

-Whenever a census is taken, each man counted who is 20 years old or older, must pay a ransom of a small piece of silver (half a shekel) as a sacred offering to the Lord for himself.
+Whenever a census is taken, each man who is 20 years old or older must pay a ransom of a small piece of silver (half a shekel) as a sacred offering to the Lord for himself.
 No plague will strike the people as they are counted.
-Everyone, no matter their economic status must pay the same amount.
-This money is to be used to care for the Tabernacle.
+Everyone, no matter their economic status, must pay the same amount.
+This money is to be used for the care and maintenance of the Tabernacle.

 A bronze washbasin and stand must be made for washing.
 It will be placed at the entrance to the Tabernacle.
 The priest must wash before they enter the Tabernacle, or else they will die.
-This is a continuous law for all generations.
+This is a universal law that applies to all generations.

 The anointing oil for the priest will be made of 5.7 kg of pure myrrh, 2.9 kg of fragrant cinnamon, 2.9 kg of fragrant calamus, 5.7 kg of cassia, and 3.8 liters of olive oil.
-These ingredients are to be skillfully blended together.
-This anointing oil will be used to anoint the Tabernacle, the Ark of the Covenant, and all of the sacred objects in the Holy Place and their accessories, as well as the bronze altar, utensils, and washbasin.
-When consecrated with this oil, these objects will become holy and whatever touches them will become holy.
-Aaron and his son, and other generations of priests are to be anointed with it, but no one else can be anointed with it.
-Nor can anyone else mix it for themselves outside of the priest, or else they are cut off from the community.
+These ingredients are to be skillfully blended.
+This anointing oil will be used to anoint the Tabernacle, the Ark of the Covenant, and all the sacred objects in the Holy Place, as well as their accessories, the bronze altar, utensils, and washbasin.
+When consecrated with this oil, these objects will become holy, and whatever touches them will become holy as well.
+Aaron and his son, and other generations of priests, are to be anointed with it, but no one else can be anointed with it.
+Nor can anyone else mix it for themselves outside of the priest; otherwise, they are cut off from the community.

 Exodus Chapter 31:

-God revealed to Moses that he has spiritually gifted Bezalel son of Uri, grandson of Hur, of the tribe of Judah to have the wisdom, ability, and expertise in all kinds of crafts like metalworking, engraving, and mounting gemstones, wood carving.
-In addition, Oholiab son of Ahisamach, of the tribe of Dan, is blessed to be his assistant.
+God revealed to Moses that He had spiritually gifted Bezalel, son of Uri, grandson of Hur, of the tribe of Judah, with the wisdom, ability, and expertise in all kinds of crafts, including metalworking, engraving, gemstone setting, and wood carving.
+In addition, Oholiab, son of Ahisamach, of the tribe of Dan, is blessed to be his assistant.
 In addition, other gifted craftsmen amongst the Israelites have been blessed with the skills to work under Bezalel and Oholiab, to create all of the parts of the Tabernacle and priestly garments.

-God then reminded Moses that there are six days each week for ordinary work, but the seventh day must be a Sabbath day of complete rest, a holy day dedicated to the Lord.
+God then reminded Moses that there are six days each week for ordinary work, but the seventh day must be a Sabbath, a day of complete rest and a holy day dedicated to the Lord.
 Anyone who works on the Sabbath must be put to death.
-This is a continuous law for all generations.
+This is a universal law that applies to all generations.
 It is a permanent sign of my covenant with the people of Israel.
 “For in six days the Lord made heaven and earth, but on the seventh day, he stopped working and rested” (Gen 2:2).
 God had finished speaking with Moses on Mount Sinai and gave him two stone tablets inscribed with the terms of the covenant (10 commandments), written by the finger of God.

 Resources: